Campomanesia lineatifolia

 Campomanesia lineatifolia is a species of plant in the family Myrtaceae.
 Common names include guabiraba and perfume guava.

 Description

 It is an evergreen tree with edible fruit that typically reaches 5 – 10 m in height.
 The fruits are berries (3 – 6 cm diameter, up to 140 g weight) and are gathered from trees growing either wild or under cultivation.
-The aromatic yellow fruit is eaten raw, made into juices or pulped for use.
+The aromatic yellow fruit is eaten raw, made into juices, or pulped for use.
 A perfume can be extracted from the leaves.
-An early illustration of the fruit was made in the mid seventeenth century by Dorothea Eliza Smith.
+An early illustration of the fruit was made in the mid-seventeenth century by Dorothea Eliza Smith.

 It has been used in traditional medicine to alleviate gastrointestinal disorders.

 Distribution and habitat

-It is found in western South America - central and northern Brazil, Peru, Colombia, Ecuador.
+It is found in western South America - central and northern Brazil, Peru, Colombia, and Ecuador.
 It grows in regions with an average temperature of 22 – 30 °C with annual rainfall above 1,500 mm.